silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Google_Apps/connect-a-business-hub-for-youtube-studio.md

 ---
-description: This article describes how to add your business hub for YouTube Studio to centrally manage access to it and its assets from Cerby.
+description: "This article describes how to add your business hub for YouTube Studio to centrally manage access to it and its assets from Cerby."
 intercom_id: 9141289
 ---